-Preprosecution diversion in Nevada permits eligible defendants facing misdemeanor charges to complete an educational program in exchange for having the case dismissed.
-People are automatically disqualified from doing preprosecution diversion if they are facing charges of:
+Pre-prosecution diversion in Nevada permits eligible defendants to complete an educational program in exchange for having their misdemeanor charges dismissed.
+Pre-prosecution diversion is not available to people accused of:

-- 1. What is preprosecution diversion in Las Vegas, NV?
+- 1. What is a pre-prosecution diversion in Las Vegas, NV?

-"Diversion" programs are where eligible misdemeanor defendants in Nevada may complete certain terms (such as an educational course) in exchange for the court dismissing the misdemeanor charge.
-Because this is all "preprosecution," defendants do not have to enter a plea like they would if they were doing a plea bargain.
+It is where eligible defendants complete rehab, classes, or other tasks in exchange for the court dismissing their misdemeanor charge.
+And defendants do not have to enter a plea like they would if they were doing a plea bargain.1

 - vehicular manslaughter;